splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 What is a runner?
 ===================

-A runner is a Docker container set up to run tests from a particular private location.
-A single private location can have one or more runners.
+A runner is a Docker container set up to run tests from a particular Private location.
+A single Private location can have one or more runners.

-A location consists of a queue of tests assigned to a particular private location.
+A location consists of a queue of tests assigned to a particular Private location.
 Runners pick up runs from the queue, so the more active runners you have, the faster the queue of tests is processed.

 Splunk Synthetic Monitoring doesn't track how many runners there are for a given location.
 It is up to you to manage your own fleet of runners.

-Use cases for private locations
+Use cases for Private locations
 =================================

 * Test private applications that aren't exposed to the public.